Single Person Child Carer Credit

 You cannot claim the SPCCC for the year in which you became widowed or a surviving civil partner (the year of bereavement) during which you were in receipt of the basic personal tax credit of €3,300.
 You can claim the SPCCC in subsequent years if you qualify.

 The primary claimant is the person with whom a qualifying child (see below) or children lives for more than 6 months of the year.
 The primary claimant must be either the child’s parent or the person who takes care of the child and who maintains the child at his or her own expense for the whole or greater part of the year.
-If both parents have equal custody (by court order) entitlement to the credit is decided by which parent gets Child Benefit from the Department of Social Protection.
+If both parents have equal custody (by court order), entitlement to the credit is decided by which parent gets Child Benefit from the Department of Employment Affairs and Social Protection.
 A child who is living away from home while attending college is considered a qualifying child if they are still maintained by the claimant and return home outside of term-time.

 A primary claimant can surrender (give up) the Single Person Child Carer Credit (SPCCC) in favour of a secondary claimant.
 A secondary claimant must meet exactly the same conditions except for the condition that the child lives with him or her for the greater part of the year.